radicle-dev/heartwood/radicle-cli/examples/workflow/5-patching-maintainer.md

 Back to being the project maintainer.

 Changes have been proposed by another person (or peer) via a radicle patch.
 To follow changes by another, we must 'track' them.

 ```
 $ rad track did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk --alias bob
 ✓ Tracking policy updated for z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk (bob)
-$ rad sync --fetch
-✓ Fetching rad:z42hL2jL4XNk6K8oHQaSWfMgCL7ji from z6Mkt67…v4N1tRk..
-✓ Fetched repository from 1 seed(s)
 ```

 Additionally, we need to add a new 'git remote' to our working copy for the